david-a-siegel/MPRAudit/README.md

 Repository for MPRA analysis method "MPRAudit"

 ## Overview
-MPRAudit calculates the fraction of variance explained by sequence variation, which we call b<sup>2</sup>.
-At its core MPRAudit consists of 5 functions to produce and return b<sup>2</sup>:
+MPRAudit takes a CSV as input; it returns the fraction of variance explained by sequence variation, which we call b<sup>2</sup>, as well as its estimated uncertainty, the estimated standard deviation of b<sup>2</sup>.
+At its core MPRAudit consists of 5 functions:

 Estimate b<sup>2</sup>: